How big is an allotment plot?

 How do I get an allotment?

 Anyone who lives within the Chippenham town boundaries can apply for an allotment on any of our sites.
 Our allotments are very popular – meaning that we do have a waiting list at all of our sites.
 An up to date list can be found here.
 If you are interested in becoming an allotment tenant please fill out our contact form.
+Due to unprecedented demand plots are strictly limited to one per household/family.
 Unfortunately, we cannot consider applications from people who reside outside the town boundary at the present time.
 If you live outside Chippenham, allotments will be administered by your local Parish Council.
 To find your Town or Parish Clerk just click here.

 What do I need to think about before I take on a plot?